 These guidelines apply to most alpine settings and may be different for other areas, such as deserts.
 Learn the Leave No Trace techniques for your crew’s specific activity or destination.
 Check with land managers to be sure of the proper technique.

-This simple yet effective saying motivates back-country visitors to take their trash home with them.
+This principle reminds back-country visitors to take their trash home with them.
 It makes sense to carry out of the backcountry the extra materials taken there by your group or others.
 Inspect your campsite for trash or spilled foods.
 Accept the challenge of packing out all trash, leftover food, and litter.

 Backcountry users create body waste and wastewater that require proper disposal.